 If you’re in business to make money, you’re going to have to spend money and market.
 Unless, you consider your business to be more like a hobby and making money is not a priority.

-It’s common for career coaches and resume writers to advertise or market their services at job fairs, colleges, or libraries and some will present workshops on job searching or resume writing as a way to get in front of their target audience.
+It’s common for career coaches and resume writers to advertise or market their services at job fairs, colleges or libraries.
+Some present workshops on job searching or resume writing as a way to get in front of their target audience.

 There are so many ways to market your business.
-The key is to make sure you’re doing it effectively to get the most from your marketing dollars.
+But the key is to make sure you’re doing it effectively to get the most from your marketing dollars.

 3 Cost-Effective Ways to Market Your Business